What is IBS pain like? Does IBS go away? Are there tips on how to tell if you have IBS?

-If the only knowledge you have about irritable bowel syndrome is from commercials you’ve seen on TV, you aren’t alone.
-Issues dealing with the bowels aren’t something that most of us spend a lot of time talking about.
-That’s one of the reasons that you might not recognize the symptoms when they happen to you.
+If the only knowledge you have about irritable bowel syndrome symptoms is from commercials you’ve seen on TV, you aren’t alone.
+Pain dealing with the bowels aren’t something that most of us spend a lot of time talking about.
+That’s one of the reasons that you might not recognize the symptoms of IBS when they happen to you.

 The Lesser-Known Symptoms of IBS